rithmschool/react_curriculum/Unit-01/03-webpack.md

 So what is `webpack`?
 You will commonly hear it defined as a module bundler, or build tool.
 We learned about modules in Python; in that context, a module was just a chunk of code that had been encapsulated into its own file.
 While a similar system is coming to JavaScript, it isn't quite there yet; in the meantime, tools like `webpack` let us create modules in a relatively seamless way.
 In other words, `webpack` allows us to easily create modules and then bundle our code together.
 This makes it very easy for us to write modular code using common.js modules (node.js syntax with `require`) or es2015 modules (with a very similar syntax to python modules).

-To install `webpack`, you must have installed `node`.
-From the terminal, you can then run:

-`npm install -g webpack`

 ### Essential Files